 The patient with a frozen shoulder initially reports a period – usually referred to as the “painful phase” – where their shoulder is painful at the extremes of movement, aches at rest and is uncomfortable at night.
-This is then followed be a progressive loss of movement, difficulty performing simple tasks and a loss of function that may last several months.
+This is then followed by a progressive loss of movement, difficulty performing simple tasks and a loss of function that may last several months.
 This is known as the “freezing stage”.
 Eventually the shoulder movement begins to return and pain settles, otherwise known as the “thawing stage”.
 The whole process may last 1 to 2 years on average and some people report more disability than others.

 The pain is often not that noticeable at the time and many patients cannot recall any exact injury.
 It is suggested by some experts that even a small strain of the shoulder muscles can result in inflammation that may lead to the shoulder becoming painful and stiff.
 However, it is also known that frozen shoulder can develop in those with other health conditions such as diabetes.
 This suggests that the way that diabetes affects the body may also leave these patients vulnerable to soft tissue problems, such as frozen shoulder.

 There are several treatment options offered for frozen shoulder.
 At Pure Physiotherapy, your clinician will advise you on treatments for frozen shoulder that are based on current, research evidence.

 It is very important that you continue to use your shoulder as often as you can (within the limits of pain) to maintain the movement that you have.
 Stretching, strengthening and mobility exercises are very important to maintain and restore movement of the shoulder and have been shown to lead to quicker recovery time frames.

-Your Physiotherapist at Pure or doctor may suggest that you supplement your exercises with pain relief or other appropriate medication.
-This may help you achieve better results with your exercises if pain can be managed with medication.
-The physiotherapist or doctor may also suggest a steroid injection into the shoulder.
+The Physiotherapist or Doctor may also suggest a steroid injection into the shoulder.
 A steroid is a powerful anti-inflammatory medication which is often combined with a local numbing agent.
 This can result in some temporary relief of your pain which may help you better engage with your exercises.